sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/contribution.md

 ![Contribution Flow](submit-changes.drawio.png)

+## Release Cadence

+The Edge Microvisor Toolkit Standalone Node follows a regular release schedule, with updates every 6 weeks.
+Contributions are reviewed and integrated based on priority and alignment with upcoming releases.

 ## Contribution license

 Since Edge Microvisor Toolkit Standalone Node is open source, by contributing to the project, you agree that